 The overall appearance of the Charge 3 wireless speaker and the Flip 4 wireless speaker is also similar.
 They have a cylindrical design with wraparound grilles and the JBL logo across the center.
 What our experts really like about the two wireless speakers are not only the design, but also the quality and feel.

 The frequency response on both wireless speakers are low.
 Low frequency responses means more thunderous bass.
-Even from such small creations, you can expect some pretty impressive bass notes.
-The bass produced by the Flip 4 is clear and accurate and punctuates and balances the highs and mids quite well.
+Even from such small creations, you can expect some pretty impressive high end resonant notes.
+The bass produced by the Flip 4 sound quality is clear and accurate and punctuates and balances the highs and mids quite well.

-On the other hand, the Charge 3 is heavily bass-focused, which means there is less attention going to the mids and highs.
+On the other hand, the Charge 3 is heavily bass-focused just like the Charge 4, which means there is less attention going to the mids and highs.
 As a result, it won’t produce the higher spectrum as clearly as the Flip 4.

 When both speakers are taken out into the open, they are both very powerful with the Charge 3 having a tad wider reach.
 However, in most regular venues, they are both neck and neck in terms of audio channeling.